Berlin police arrest man after knife attack injures 2 – DW – 12/31/2024

 Police later said one of the victims remains in hospital, the other was released after outpatient treatment.

+"Initial findings indicate that the suspect may have signs of mental illness and that there is no indication for a terrorist motivation," police spokeswoman Jane Berndt told The Associated Press.

-An attempted murder investigation has been opened and taken over by a homicide squad from the Berlin State Criminal Police Office, the police statement said.
+An attempted murder investigation has been opened and taken over by a homicide squad from the Berlin State Criminal Police Office, a police statement said.

 Berlin authorities have also deployed 4,000 police officers and 1,500 firefighters ahead of New Year's Eve fireworks on Tuesday night at the Brandenburg Gate.

-Police have announced a ban on the public carrying weapons, including knives, as well as fireworks on Tuesday evening.
+Police have announced a ban on the public carrying weapons, including knives, as well as fireworks on Tuesday night.

 mm/wd (AP, dpa)